-These are the BEST Soft Batch Chocolate Chunk Peanut Butter Cookies!
-Made with brown sugar, creamy peanut butter, brown sugar, and plenty of chocolate chunks!
-Packed with flavor, these cookies are sure to become a family favorite!!!
+The Best Soft Batch Chocolate Chunk Peanut Butter Cookies are made with creamy peanut butter, brown sugar, and plenty of chocolate chunks!
+Packed with flavor, these cookies are outrageously good.
 A must try for peanut butter lovers!

 I’ve been working on perfecting this cookie recipe for a few months now.
 And after many fails, I finally found a recipe that turned out great over and over again!
 It’s already a new favorite recipe!

 - ultra thick